SystemsApproach/sdn/arch.rst

 originally developed at Microsoft Azure), but we use a combination of Stratum and *Open Network Linux (ONL)* as our primary example.
-ONL is a switch-ready distribution of Linux (originally prepared by BigSwitch), while Stratum (originally developed at Google) is primarily responsible for translating between the external-facing API and the internal switch resources.
+ONL is a switch-ready distribution of Linux (originally prepared by Big Switch Networks), while Stratum (originally developed at Google) is primarily responsible for translating between the external-facing API and the internal switch resources.
 For this reason, we sometimes refer to Stratum as a *Thin Switch OS*.